AusDTO/gov-au-content-guide/_entries/2016-05-04-contractions.md

 > - we’ll (we will)
 > - we’re (we are)

-Contractions that include the first and last letter of a word don’t need a full stop
+Contractions that include the first and last letter of a word don’t need a full stop.

 **For example**